-Set in Europe, this psychological thriller is about a seemingly harmless loner (Anthony Perkins, Psycho) who is really the man dubbed by the press as “The Kenbourne Killer.”
-He’s responsible for the brutal murders of more than two dozen women over a twenty-five-year span.
-No one suspects the quiet middle-age man, that is, until a writer (Uwe Bohm, My Best Enemy) starts paying closer attention to his unassuming neighbor.
+A shy loner, Arthur Johnson (Anthony Perkins, Psycho), is really the man dubbed by the press as “The Kenbourne Killer,” responsible for a series of brutal murders.
+No one suspects Johnson, that is, until a writer (Uwe Bohm, My Best Enemy) starts paying closer attention to his neighbor.

 Reaction & Thoughts:

-Filmed in Germany, A Demon in My View (aka The Man Next Door) is a nicely understated thriller grounded by the fine work of its leading man.
+Based on British author Ruth Rendell’s 1976 award-winning crime novel of the same name, A Demon in My View (aka The Man Next Door) is an obvious but nicely understated thriller grounded by the fine work of actor Anthony Perkins.

-Sophie Ward — daughter of British actor Simon Ward (Young Winston and Supergirl) — plays Bohm’s married girlfriend.
-The cast also includes Stratford Johns (The Lair of the White Worm), Deborah Lacey (Straight Outta Compton), James Aubrey (The Hunger), and Michael Simkins (Topsy-Turvy).
+Sophie Ward — the daughter of British actor Simon Ward (Young Winston and Supergirl) — plays Uwe Bohm’s married girlfriend.
+The cast also includes Stratford Johns (The Lair of the White Worm), Deborah Lacey (Straight Outta Compton), James Aubrey (The Hunger) and Michael Simkins (V for Vendetta).

 Conclusions & Final Thoughts:

-A Demon in My View is not perfect, but it does contain enough goodies to satisfy fans of the macabre.
-And it is always fun to see Perkins play somebody disturbed.
+As I said before, A Demon in My View is not perfect but it is suspenseful and entertaining.
+And it’s always fun to see Perkins play a disturbed man; he’s the main reason to watch this entertaining psychological thriller.
 Color, 110 minutes, Rated R.